OLLI at UNM on Facebook

 Dog Stories: Their Nature and Worth

 Literature is replete with stories about dogs.
 Some of the best ones, whether romanticized or realistic, imagined or biographical, just like the animals themselves, inspire us and give us heart.
 We'll read a few of the world's best dog stories, and take the opportunity to write our own story about our own dog(s).
 The canine canon poses a fitting tribute to our usually loyal, always intriguing animal companions.

 The journey West was perilous and exciting.
 The journals kept by women pioneers, and the letters they sent home, provide details that enrich our understanding of the experience in a way that differs from and enhances the information we get from the writing of the men.
 The women prepared the meals, healed the sick, kept track of the children, counted the dead and the miles traveled, and drove the wagons if their husbands were lost along the way.
 This class examines the writings of women pioneers and reveals "behind the scenes" secrets of the settlement of the West.
 It will introduce you to a group of hardy and dedicated women, including some familiar names and a few you may not know yet.

 Do you have ideas for fiction or non-fiction stories, but don't know how to get them on paper for others to enjoy?
-Using commentary on participant work, we will focus on narrative arc, character, point of view, conflict, stylistics (tone, pacing, diction) and sentence mechanics.
-The course is designed for writers who want a refresher in the craft of writing and are willing to offer and accept feedback.
-Participants are strongly encouraged to share "air time" in a respectful manner.
+Using commentary on participant work, we will focus on narrative arc, character, point of view, conflict, stylistics (tone, pacing, diction) and sentence mechanics: the elements of the original class.
+The course is designed for writers who want a refresher in the craft of writing and are willing to give and take feedback.
+Participants are strongly encouraged to share ''air time'' in a respectful manner.

 Music & Theatre